Police: New Mexico charges coming after killings in 2 states

 Assistant deputy public defender Ronald Appleby declined to comment on the New Jersey charge, saying he’s only representing Lannon in that case.
 They’re scheduled to return to court on April 8, Appleby said.

 The Lannons lived in New Jersey before moving to New Mexico, and it was not clear how long they had been there.
-Chavez said the family had contact with New Mexico’s child welfare agency, but it wasn’t known whether the children were at home when their mother disappeared.
+Chavez said New Mexico’s child welfare agency had contact with the family but it wasn’t known whether the children were at home when their mother disappeared.

-The New Mexico Children, Youth and Families Department could not immediately provide details about the family.
+Court records related to the couple’s divorce and custody case showed that Sean Lannon was awarded sole custody of the children in 2019 and that a protective plan from the New Mexico Children, Youth and Families Department included only supervised visitation by their mother over concerns at the time about the potential for neglect due to prescription drug abuse.

 Relatives say Sean Lannon flew to New Jersey in early March with the couple’s three children — 6- and 7-year-old girls and a 4-year-old boy.
 He took them to his parents’ house and left again, saying he was going to look for Jennifer Lannon.